-Hover to see how Factors connect to Morphological Awareness.
-Then click connected Factors to explore strategies related to multiple Factors.
+Hover to see how factors connect to Morphological Awareness.
+Then click connected factors to explore strategies related to multiple factors.

-Morphemes are the parts of words that have their own meaning, such as prefixes (replay) and root words (re_play_).
+Morphemes are the parts of words that have their own meaning, such as prefixes (re_play) and root words (re_play).
 By understanding their meanings, students use these parts just like building blocks to produce and comprehend longer, more complex words.

 Morphemes are the smallest units of meaning in a language.
 These components are:

 Students activate more cognitive processes by exploring and representing their understandings in visual form.

 Daily review strengthens previous learning and can lead to fluent recall.

 With this interactive technique, teachers help students become storytellers by listening and questioning.